iHarishKumar/Id-management/README.md

 * Factory Pattern
 * Mapping Pattern

-For more details contact me at gharishkumar@gmail.com
+For more details contact at gharishkumar@gmail.com